 Multiple Choice questions.
-Choose the correct answer and indicate your response by writing the letter preceding the correct answer next to the appropriate question number e.g. 70=f.
+Choose the correct answer and indicate your response by writing the letter preceding the correct answer next to the appropriate question number e.g. 66=k.
 (1 point each)

-- 1. Which of the following refers to the ability to form an opinion or draw sound conclusions? - a) Competence - b) Judgement - c) Responsibility - d) Morals - 2.
-What steps should a nurse take to ensure research decisions follow ethical nursing practice/ - a) Identify nurses to participate in the research committee - b) Communicate research study plans with clients - c) Access funding sources to support research initiatices - d) Review ethics practice standards - 3.
-Assisted suicide, abortion and euthanasia are examples of - a) Code of ethics - b) Ethical issues - c) Autonomy - d) Fidelity - 4.
-Which of the following describes the ethical principle of non-maleficence? - a) The right of the competent patient to choose a personal plan of life and action - b) The obligation of the health care provider to help people in need - c) The duty of the health care provider to do no harm - d) The responsibility of the health care provider to treat all in the same fair manner
+- 1. The nurse in a unit is caring for several clients.
+To distribute nursing care the nurse used the principle of triage due to limited resources.
+The nurse is promoting which ethical principle

+- a) Fidelity

+- b) Justice

+- c) Veracity

+- d) Confidentiality

+- 2. Professional accountability serves the following purposes except

+- a) To provide a basis for ethical decision

+- b) To respect the decision of the client

+- c) To maintain standards of health

+- d) To evaluate professional practices and reassess existing ones

+- 3. Assisted suicide, abortion and euthanasia are examples of

+- a) Code of ethics

+- b) Ethical issues

+- c) Autonomy

+- d) Fidelity

+- 4. Which of the following describes the ethical principle of non-maleficence?

+- a) The right of the competent patient to choose a personal plan of life and action

+- b) The obligation of the health care provider to help people in need

+- c) The duty of the health care provider to do no harm

+- d) The responsibility of the health care provider to treat all in the same fair manner

 - 5. The strongest motivating ethical principle in the provision of nursing care is

 - a) Autonomy

 - b) Utility

 - c) Beneficence

 - d) Non-maleficence

-- 6. When assessing if a procedural risk to mother or foetus is justified, the ethical principle underlying the dilemma is
+- 6. Informed consent is a method that promotes

 - a) Non-maleficence

-- b) Informed consent
+- b) Justice

-- c) Self determination
+- c) Beneficence

-- d) Respect for individuals
+- d) Autonomy

-- 7. The first step when using an ethical decision-making model in patiebnt care is
+- 7. The first step when using an ethical decision-making model in patient care is

-- a) identifying possible actions
+- a) Identifying possible actions

-- b) determining the nature of the problem
+- b) Determining the nature of the problem

 - c) Exploring patient wishes

 - d) Calculating potential outcomes

 - 8. Micro-allocation of resources is an ethical concept that is concerned with the

 - a) Family

 - b) Individual

 - c) Society

 - d) Hospital

 - 9. Which of the following describes the ethical principle of beneficence?

 - a) The right of the competent patient to choose a personal plan of life and action

 - b) The obligation of the health care provider to help people in need

 - c) The duty of the health care provider to do no harm

 - d) The responsibility of the health care provider to treat all in the same fair manner

 - 10. In psychiatry, the treatment method that controls behaviour by changing emotions and suppressing one's personality is

 - a) Electro-convulsive therapy

 - b) Psychosurgery

 - c) Psychotherapy

 - d) Psychopharmacology

 - 11. Which of the following describes the ethical theory of utilitarianism?

 - a) The health care provider must be truthful and avoid deception

 - b) The health care provider has an obligation to be faithful to commitments made to self and others

 - c) The responsibility of the health care provider to treat all people in the same fair manner

 - d) Health care resources are allocated so that the best is done for the greatest number of people